sam7jay/Transforming-and-Analyzing-Data-with-SQL/starting_with_questions.md

 Answer:
 USA orderd the most
-The Most purchased categories in USA were office supplies
+The Most purchased categories in USA Home/Apparels category is the most ordered.

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**